Asian Pacific Americans

 Asian/Pacific American (APA) or Asian/Pacific Islander (API) or Asian American and Pacific Islanders (AAPI) or Asian American and Native Hawaiians/Pacific Islander (AANHPI) is a term sometimes used in the United States when including both Asian and Pacific Islander Americans.

-The U.S. Department of Labor Office of Federal Contract Compliance Programs defined Asian-Pacific Islander as "A person with origins in any of the original peoples of the Far East (i.e. East and Southeast Asia), Indian subcontinent, or the Pacific Islands.
-The National Park Service says AAPI 'history and heritage include experiences of people with cultural, religious, and linguistic traditions' from countries like China, India, and Japan, among others.
+The U.S. Department of Labor Office of Federal Contract Compliance Programs defined Asian-Pacific Islander as "A person with origins in any of the original peoples of the Far East (i.e. East and Southeast Asia), Indian subcontinent, or the Pacific Islands."
+The National Park Service says AAPI 'history and heritage include experiences of people with cultural, religious, and linguistic traditions' from countries like China, India, and Japan.
+The category also encompasses people from areas such as the Ryukyu Islands, Taiwan, Korea, Indonesia, the Philippines, Singapore, Samoa, Thailand, and Vietnam; and in South Asia, Pakistan, Bangladesh, Sri Lanka, Nepal, and Bhutan.
+Indigenous Australians are included as they fall under the Pacific Islander American umbrella, along with the separate Australian native group of Torres Strait Islanders, who are considered Melanesians.
+Indigenous peoples of the Aleutian Islands do not fall within the APA category, due to being considered Alaskan Natives rather than Pacific Islander Americans.

-This area includes China, Japan, Ryukyus, Taiwan, Korea, Indonesia, the Philippines, Singapore, Samoa, Thailand, and Vietnam; and in South Asia, including India, Pakistan, Bangladesh, Sri Lanka, Nepal, and Bhutan."
+The APA category does not include people of European origin from the Pacific, such as those from Australia, Hawaii, New Zealand, Ecuador's Galápagos Islands and Russia's Sakhalin and Kuril Islands.
+It also does not include Russians of European origin from the Far East Asian regions of the country.